mrkdqp/youtube-playlist-downloader/README.md

 - **Download Limitation:** Allows the user to specify the number of videos to download.
 - **Video Downloading:** Uses `yt-dlp` to download videos in the best available format.
 - **Progress Tracking:** Displays download progress in the terminal.
-- **Resolution Selection:** Choose to download videos in 360p or any resolution up to 1080p.
+- **Resolution Selection:** Choose to download videos in 360p or all resolutions up to 1080p.

 ## Requirements